 Why Patterning a Shotgun for Turkey Hunting Is Important

-Use a Turkey Head Target and Know Where to Aim for Patterning a Shotgun
+Use a Turkey Head Target and Know Where to Aim When Shotgun Patterning

 Use an anatomically correct turkey target to practice aiming where to shoot a turkey.
-Where the skin and feathers meet – or the wattle – is where you want to aim on a turkey.
-Aim for 20 to 25 pellets in the wattle area.
+Where the skin and feathers meet – or the wattle – is where you want to aim at a turkey.
+The point of impact should have 20 to 25 pellets in the wattle area.
+It is common for a 12-gauge shotgun with a full choke to put 25 pellets in the wattle area.
 One pellet in the brain or spine will take a turkey down, so the more you have there, the better.
-Use these turkey head targets to keep notes of how your shotgun set-up is working.
+Take a second to explain to young hunters what you're looking for when you examine the pattern left on your target.
+The more involved you keep them, the better turkey hunter they will become.
+Use these turkey head targets to keep notes of how your shotgun setup is working.

 Printable Turkey Head Targets Available for Download